siddharth200211/FER-/README.md

-Facial Expression Recognition using OpenCV, Python, scikit-learn, and MediaPipe This repository contains the code and resources for Facial Expression Recognition (FER) using OpenCV, Python, scikit-learn, and MediaPipe.
+Facial Expression Recognition using OpenCV, Python, scikit-learn, and MediaPipe.

+This repository contains the code and resources for Facial Expression Recognition (FER) using OpenCV, Python, scikit-learn, and MediaPipe.
 The project aims to detect and analyze facial expressions in real-time video streams.

 Features:
 OpenCV Integration: Utilizes OpenCV for real-time video processing and facial feature extraction.